Product Plan 101

 # Applications resolved within 3 months (Impact)10,00030,000

-• Technical risk - the solution cannot be built within the time and resource constraints.
+Can it be built within time and resource constraints?

 Determine the Theory of Change